FatallyComplex/Programs/README.md

 # Programs
-A collection of different softwares ive helped developped
+A collection of different softwares I've helped developped